Implementation Challenges

 - Bridge load limits of 40,000 pounds

-- Road grade limitations (up to 16%, or not to exceed 20% with adequate mitigation)
+- Road grade limitations (up to 16%, or not to exceed 20% with adequate modifications)

 - At least two evacuation routes on roads meeting the above standards.